 You don't need a second account to test your VCL configurations.
-We recommend adding a new service within your existing account that's testing.
+We recommend adding a new service within your existing accoun testing.
 A name like "QA" or "testing" or "staging" makes distinguishing between services much easier.

 Once created, simply point your testing service to your testing or QA environment.
-Edit your Fastly configurations for the testing service as i production.
+Edit your Fastly configurations for the testing service production.
 Preview your VCL, test things out, and tweak them to get them perfect.

 When your testing is complete, make the same changes in your production service that you made to your testing service.
-If you are using cufile to the production service you'll be using.
+If you are tile to the production service you'll be using.